Presentation College, San Fernando: Present day

 Based on the academic achievements of its graduates and overall success of its alumni, Presentation College, San Fernando is considered by many to be one of the premier secondary schools in Trinidad and Tobago.
 Each year, several students are awarded National Scholarships, which are essentially highly selective merit-based grants earned by students who have attained the highest grades in the Advanced Level Examinations taken by students upon the completion of a seven-year secondary education curriculum.
 The top scholarship in Trinidad & Tobago, known as the "President's Medal", has been won on several occasions by Presentation College, San Fernando students.
 President's Medals are also awarded at the CSEC level.

 Typically, students matriculate at age eleven and pursue the curriculum through either the age of sixteen or eighteen.
-It is important to note that unlike other Caribbean islands, Trinidad and Tobago has a rigorous exam for students to get from primary education to high school education.
+Unlike other Caribbean islands, Trinidad and Tobago has a rigorous exam for students to get from primary education to high school education.
 Primary school student are given four choices of secondary schools and depending on their results in the exam, they will either be accepted to the country's top secondary schools or lower tiered schools.
 Presentation College maintains a high academic standard; the college receives the first five percentile of male students in the island and graduates are awarded a great number of scholarships.